ubm-driverless/ubm-docs/docs/guides/run_real_world_car/3_MAPPING.md

     launch offline_mapping_closure.py
     ```

-    From rviz it should be visible that the mapping has started since it starts to build the map.
+    From RViz it should be visible that the mapping has started since it starts to build the map.

 - **Explore the environment**
     - Move the car slowly around the whole environment.
 Avoid doing many turns.
 Less you steer better the mapping will be.
     - When you feel satisfied with the result, keep the car still and do not stop the mapping algorithm because the map needs still to saved.
 - **Save the map**
-    - From rviz make sure to have the SLAM toolbox visible.
+    - From RViz make sure to have the SLAM toolbox visible.
 If not open it clicking on "panels > add new panel > SLAM toolbox plugin"
     - Next to the `Save Map` button write the name that you want to give to the map.
 A suggested name is `YYYYMMDD`
     - Click the `Save Map` button.
 In the logs of the mapping algorithm you should see that the map is successfully saved.
 You should see 2 new files in the folder where the mapping algorithm was executed.
 One is a `.pgm` file and one is a `.yaml` file.
 Now you can stop the mapping algorithm using `CTRL-C` in the terminal.
     - A good practice is to move these 2 files in a new folder called `YYYYMMDD` inside the `/home/ubm/repo/maps/` directory.